 Principle Rights Responsibilities Consequences 10.
-Responsible comment on the findings of research projects All students conducting research have the right to: All students conducting research have a responsibility to: This section only applies to students conducting research.
-It incorporates requirements of the Australian Code for the Responsible Conduct of Research and UniSA policy C-38 P1: Public Statement Procedure Participate in public discussion in areas where their expertise has been established through the process of peer review Only act as expert spokespersons in areas where their expertise has been established through peer-reviewed outcomes Not disseminate research findings to the general public until tested through peer review (unless immediate publication serves a clear public interest) Immediately inform anyone directly affected by a research project before making a public statement Adhere to any restrictions on communications that have been agreed with the sponsor of a research activity [See University policy C-38 P1: Public Statement Procedure It is a requirement of the Australian Code for the Responsible Conduct of Research that all researchers responsibly communicate research findings in public, including the media When communicating in public or with the media, there is a greater risk for misunderstanding, and little opportunity to correct what has been said A breach of the Australian Code for the Responsible Conduct of Research will be addressed under UniSA's University procedure AB-58 P7: Research Degrees Student Research
+Responsible comment on the finding of research projects All students conducting research have the right to: All students conducting research have a responsibility to: This section only applies to students conducting research.
+It incorporates requirements of the Australian Code for the Responsible Conduct of Research and UniSA policy C-5: Public statements and representation by university staff and students policy Participate in public discussion in areas where their expertise has been established through the process of peer review Only act as expert spokespersons in areas where their expertise has been established through peer-reviewed outcomes Not disseminate research findings to the general public until tested through peer review (unless immediate publication serves a clear public interest) It is a requirement of the Australian Code for the Responsible Conduct of Research that all researchers responsibly communicate research findings in public, including the media When communicating in public or with the media, there is a greater risk for misunderstanding, and little opportunity to correct what has been said Immediately inform anyone directly affected by a research project before making a public statement Adhere to any restrictions on communications that have been agreed with the sponsor of a research activity [See University policy C-5: Public statements and representation by university staff and students A breach of the Australian Code for the Responsible Conduct of Research will be addressed under UniSA's Academic regulations for Higher Degrees by Research Any unauthorised public comment which UniSA is satisfied is unjustified which has an adverse or negative impact on UniSA is an example of misconduct under University Statute No. 7 - Student misconduct